andrewevans0102/mandalorianfan/README.md

 The site is hosted with Firebase and can be reached at [mnandalorianfan.com](https://www.mandalorianfan.com).

 The site's deployment uses [GitHub Actions](https://github.com/features/actions).

+## Environment Variables

+This project makes use of two environment variables for deployment.

+- `MANDO_MESSAGE`
+- `MANDO_GA`

+They should not impact your ability to run the app locally, but I just note them here if you see a build error.

 ## Contributing